WouterPennings/funcy/README.md

 User is required to use a stack, and can save values in memory.
 The challenge is to use a little memory as possible.
 Oh, do not forgot to pop the stack, it is not very big...

+## How to run

+1. Clone the repository
+2. Create `main.funcy`, and write a program
+3. Make sure you have Python3.10 installed
+4. Type this in the terminal: `python3.10 funcy.py main.funcy`

+Put `-d` before your `.funcy` file if you want debug information.

 ## Specification

 - A stack of 8 elements is created which stores integers